Pranavi2002/Full-Stack-Project/README.md

-# 👤 Full Stack User Management Web Application – React Frontend
+# 👤 Full Stack User Management Web Application

 This is the **frontend** of a full-stack web application designed to manage user data.
 The UI is built using **React.js** and styled with **Bootstrap**.
 It communicates with a secure backend (hosted on the `master` branch) via RESTful APIs.